peczenyj/MooseX/README.md

 ## EVENTS

-MooseX has a built-in event system, and it should be useful if you want to avoid after/before hooks ( depends of what is yout problem ).
+MooseX has a built-in event system, and it should be useful if you want to avoid after/before hooks ( depends of what is your problem ).

 ```ruby
 require 'moosex'